 - Impact: Neglecting this task provides opportunities for fraud or embezzlement to go unnoticed, leading to significant financial losses and legal complications.

-- Missed Errors:
+- Missed Errors

 - Explanation: Errors such as bank mistakes, duplicate entries, or accounting inaccuracies are often caught during the reconciliation process.